Students will be invited to given a login for this site after Final Project groups are finalized onJanuary 27.

 If you used downloaded files and they're reasonably sized, upload them with your submission.
 If they're huge, upload a link to them along with clear instructions for downloading.

-Your code submission is a critical component of your project and will be graded individually for each student.
+Your code submission is a critical component of your project and is graded individually for each student.
+Each team member must submit their own analysis code.
 We need to be able to understand and reproduce your analysis.

 Code to load, clean, and process your datasets.
 We should be able to run these steps and get your exact cleaned data.
 Include all data preprocessing, missing value handling, and feature engineering.